 This is Chapter/Lesson 2 covering Stocks.
 It's intended for someone who has had little if any investment experience.
 Each chapter is only a few minutes long.
 When you've read the 5 chapters, you'll be ready to invest.
 If you're in a hurry, this page is summarized in the box on the right.
-If you're too busy now to go through these Chapters, read this 2-minute Summary.
+If you're too busy now to go through these Chapters, read this 3-minute Summary.
 To start at the beginning, please go here.
 A glossary of investment terms is here.

 Your first thought may be to go to a financial advisor, but as indicated in Chapter 1 I don't recommend this and suggest you spend roughly an hour reading these Chapters and then decide whether you need an advisor.
 Why?
 For two reasons.
 First, they don't come cheap.
 Second, after you read these Chapters you can do as well or better than they can; for instance, in the the 10-year period ending in June 2019 only 8% of mutual funds run by expert advisors trying to beat the market were able to do better than the stock market recommendation in these Chapters.

 When you buy a stock, you’re buying ownership in a company.
 You'll own a very tiny fraction of the company.
 Nevertheless, you’re an owner – and owners reap the benefits of the company’s future earnings and growth, and the resulting increase in the stock’s value.
-You can generally expect that the stock of a company will rise in value when that company is doing well and, equally important, is expected to do even better in the years ahead.
+You can generally expect that the stock of a company will rise in value when that company is doing well and, equally important, when it's expected to do even better in the years ahead.
 The stock of a company doing poorly or with little prospects for growth is likely to lose value.

 If you buy a stock of an established company, you’re buying it from another investor, not from the company, so none of the money you paid goes to the company.
 Most goes to the investor who sold you the stock, and a tiny piece, a commission, goes to the broker(s) who arranged the transaction.